16th September - 8th October 2016

-London Glassblowing is known for its extensive use of colour but in September our gallery will be transformed when we host Black to White & Back Again, a juried exhibition of stunning work from a diverse range of artists.
-In collaboration with the Contemporary Glass Society, we set a challenge to make sculptural, decorative or functional glass objects in black, white, clear or any shade of grey in between – and no cheeky bits of colour.
+London Glassblowing is known for its extensive use of colour but in September 2016 our gallery was transformed when we hosted Black to White & Back Again, a juried exhibition of stunning work from a diverse range of artists.
+In collaboration with the Contemporary Glass Society, we set a challenge to make sculptural, decorative or functional glass objects in black, white, clear or any shade of grey in between - and no cheeky bits of colour.

 "This is going to be an excellent and unusual show and I am very much looking forward to seeing it in our gallery." - Peter Layton